 - Initial cost – More expensive than a manual brush

 - Short battery life and need to re-charge

 - Cost of replacement heads – Equivalent to the cost of a manual brush

 - Not always travel friendly – Varying support for voltages and protection to handles and heads when travelling

 Whether the benefits outweigh the negatives is up to you to decide.

-Clinical studies, the Scientific Adviser to the British Dental Association amongst others agree that electric toothbrushes are better.
+Clinical studies and the Scientific Adviser to the British Dental Association amongst others agree that electric toothbrushes are better.

-We have heard first hand how many who have switched have noticed improvements, with their own dentist asking have you switch, because they can see the improvements too!
+I have heard first hand how many who have switched have noticed improvements.

 Just £50 can get you a capable electric toothbrush, will you be switching?